IBM/spectrum-scale-policy-scripts/receiver/readme.md

             RULE EXTERNAL LIST 'mig-list' EXEC './receiver.sh'
             RULE 'list_mig' LIST 'mig-list' WHERE (MISC_ATTRIBUTES LIKE '%M%' AND KB_ALLOCATED == 0)

 3. Run mmapplypolicy from the directory where the program is located.

             mmapplypolicy <gpfs-filesystem-dir> -m 1 -N <nodename> -n1 --single-instance -P <policy-file>

+With the parameter -m 1 you control the number of processes (instances of the script) that are launched in parallel (one in this example).
+With the parameter -N <nodename> you control on which nodes the script runs.
+So you can potentially distribute the execution of the file list processing across multiple nodes.

 ### Notes:
 -m 1: only one thread